-Mosquito Collection in Marlborough Tests Positive for West Nile Virus
+Mosquito Collection in Millbury Tests Positive for West Nile Virus

-On July 26, 2007 the Mass.
-Dept. of Public Health (MDPH) confirmed that a bird collected on July 24 tested positive for West Nile Virus (WNV).
+On July 16, 2008 the Mass.
+Dept. of Public Health (MDPH) confirmed that a collection of Culex mosquitoes collected on July 1 tested positive for West Nile Virus (WNV).
 The Central Mass.
-Mosquito Control Project coordinated with MDPH and placed additional surveillance traps in the area the bird was found.
-CMMCP also expanded its treatment of catch basins in that area to reduce the larval population of Culex species and other mosquito species that prefer these areas for larval development.
-No spraying in this area was done at that time.
-A press release from MDPH was sent to all media outlets.
+Mosquito Control Project has coordinated with the Millbury Board of Health and will place additional surveillance traps in the area the mosquitoes were found.
+Mammal-biting species of mosquitoes from these traps will be sent into MDPH in Jamaica Plain to be tested for virus.
+CMMCP records show that catch basins in that area have been already treated to reduce the larval population of Culex species and other mosquito species that prefer these areas for larval development.
+No wide-area spraying in this area is planned at this time.